 Ryan provides practical, real world advice and representation to employers and management in both the private and public sector on a wide range of labour and employment issues, including wrongful dismissal actions, labour disputes, health and safety, construction labour relations, collective bargaining, workers’ compensation, employment standards, and human rights.

-Sean advises public and private sector employers, administrative tribunals and governmental committees on a wide range of litigation, pension, constitutional law, administrative law and labour and employment matters.
+Sean advises employers, administrative tribunals and governmental committees on a wide range of litigation, pension, constitutional law, administrative law and labour and employment matters.

-As a pension and benefits lawyer, Natasha regularly advises both public and private sector employers regarding the design, funding, administration, and governance of their employee benefit plans and pension plans, including in the context of corporate transaction matters.
-Natasha is also currently the Chair of the Ontario Region Council of the Canadian Pension and Benefits Institute.
+As a pension and benefits lawyer and the chair of the firm’s Pension, Benefits, and Executive Compensation Practice Group, Natasha regularly advises employers regarding the design, funding, administration, and governance of their employee benefit plans and pension plans including in the context of corporate transaction matters.
+Natasha is the Past-Chair of the Ontario Region Council of the Canadian Pension and Benefits Institute.

-Mark’s practice includes arbitration advocacy, employment litigation, human rights proceedings and the entire spectrum of collective bargaining, including interest arbitrations and strike management.
-Mark advises a variety of public and private sector employers and brings a practical and solution-focused approach to the legal services he provides.
+Mark’s practice includes arbitration advocacy, employment litigation, human rights proceedings and the entire spectrum of collective bargaining including interest arbitrations and strike management.
+Mark advises a variety of employers and brings a practical and solutions-focused approach to the legal services he provides.

 A dedicated advocate, Allison is unwavering in her representation of clients on matters including grievance arbitrations, labour disputes, wrongful dismissals, human rights, employment standards and employment contracts.
 While her practice covers all areas of labour and employment law, Allison has particular expertise regarding labour relations in the construction industry, acting on behalf of employers in the elevator and escalator, electrical power systems and HVAC sectors.